ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 ```
 {: codeblock}

-## Switching to and Scaling Hosting Models in Terraform
+## Switching to and Scaling hosting models in Terraform
 {: #resources-switching-terraform}
 {: terraform}